zyreoo/juice/games/fragmentsofself/README.md

 **How does the game actually play?
 (Core Game Loop)** thrs a character that is in a dream, he wakes up as a broken entity and collects soul shards to fix itself, everytime it collects a shard, he expiriences a memory as a real life self and fills a part of himself. after collecting the last shard, he becomes the real person

-How will you keep players engaged for 30 minutes?
-What's the general scope of your game (will change as you go)? the storyline tells stuff and smtn like that.
+**How will you keep players engaged for 30 minutes?
+What's the general scope of your game (will change as you go)?** the storyline tells stuff and smtn like that. thrs multiple memories, and it keeps the player engaged.

 ---
 *Remember: Focus on gameplay mechanics and player experience.
 Save the details about story, art style, sound design, UI flowcharts, marketing plans, or achievements for later.*